awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-install-plugin.md

 sudo rm /usr/local/bin/session-manager-plugin
 ```

-## Install Session Manager Plugin on Linux<a name="install-plugin-linux"></a>
+## Install Session Manager plugin on Linux<a name="install-plugin-linux"></a>

-1. Download the Session Manager plugin RPM package:
+1. Download the Session Manager plugin RPM package\.
-   + 64\-bit:
+   + 64\-bit

      ```
      curl "https://s3.amazonaws.com/session-manager-downloads/plugin/latest/linux_64bit/session-manager-plugin.rpm" -o "session-manager-plugin.rpm"
      ```
-   + 32\-bit:
+   + 32\-bit

      ```
      curl "https://s3.amazonaws.com/session-manager-downloads/plugin/latest/linux_32bit/session-manager-plugin.rpm" -o "session-manager-plugin.rpm"
      ```
-   + ARM 64\-bit:
+   + ARM 64\-bit

      ```
      curl "https://s3.amazonaws.com/session-manager-downloads/plugin/latest/linux_arm64/session-manager-plugin.rpm" -o "session-manager-plugin.rpm"
      ```

-1. Run the install command:
+1. Run the install command\.

    ```
    sudo yum install -y session-manager-plugin.rpm
    ```

 1. Verify that the installation was successful\.
-For information, see [Verify the Session Manager Plugin installation](#install-plugin-verify)\.
+For information, see [Verify the Session Manager plugin installation](#install-plugin-verify)\.

 **Note**
 If you ever want to uninstall the plugin, run `sudo yum erase session-manager-plugin -y`

-## Install the Session Manager Plugin on Ubuntu Server<a name="install-plugin-debian"></a>
+## Install the Session Manager plugin on Ubuntu Server<a name="install-plugin-debian"></a>

-1. Download the Session Manager plugin deb package:
+1. Download the Session Manager plugin deb package\.
-   + 64\-bit:
+   + 64\-bit

      ```
      curl "https://s3.amazonaws.com/session-manager-downloads/plugin/latest/ubuntu_64bit/session-manager-plugin.deb" -o "session-manager-plugin.deb"
      ```
-   + 32\-bit:
+   + 32\-bit

      ```
      curl "https://s3.amazonaws.com/session-manager-downloads/plugin/latest/ubuntu_32bit/session-manager-plugin.deb" -o "session-manager-plugin.deb"
      ```
-   + ARM 64\-bit:
+   + ARM 64\-bit

      ```
      curl "https://s3.amazonaws.com/session-manager-downloads/plugin/latest/ubuntu_arm64/session-manager-plugin.deb" -o "session-manager-plugin.deb"
      ```

-1. Run the install command:
+1. Run the install command\.

    ```
    sudo dpkg -i session-manager-plugin.deb
    ```

 1. Verify that the installation was successful\.
-For information, see [Verify the Session Manager Plugin installation](#install-plugin-verify)\.
+For information, see [Verify the Session Manager plugin installation](#install-plugin-verify)\.

 **Note**
 If you ever want to uninstall the plugin, run `sudo dpkg -r session-manager-plugin`

-## Verify the Session Manager Plugin installation<a name="install-plugin-verify"></a>
+## Verify the Session Manager plugin installation<a name="install-plugin-verify"></a>

-Run the following commands to verify that the Session Manager plugin installed successfully:
+Run the following commands to verify that the Session Manager plugin installed successfully\.

 ```
 session-manager-plugin
 ```

-If the installation was successful, the following message is returned:
+If the installation was successful, the following message is returned\.

 ```
 The Session Manager plugin is installed successfully.
 Use the AWS CLI to start a session.
 ```

-You can also test the installation by running the following command in the AWS CLI:
+You can also test the installation by running the following command in the AWS CLI\.

 **Note**
 This command will work only if your Session Manager administrator has granted you the necessary IAM permissions to access the target instance using Session Manager\.